ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### interfaceLanguage
 Sets the player's interface language.
 The parameter value is an ISO 639-1 two-letter language code.
-For example, setting it to `fr` will cause the interface to be in french
+For example, setting it to `fr` will cause the interface to be in french.

 Default: `undefined`